 Note: Some of the FE minor electives have prerequisites.
 For example, Macroeconomic Theory is required for both Macro.
 Strategies and Topics in International Macro. and Finance.

-We regularly have special, one-time offerings of electives.
+We regularly have special courses, taught once, or perhaps a few times.
 For example, in the past we’ve offered,

 - AS.180.238 Rethinking Econ.
 After the Great Recession

 - AS.180.307 Adv.
 Seminar in the Future of Finance

 - AS.180.280 History and Future of the Hedge Fund Industry